• Skip to primary navigation

 Why You’ll Love This Massaman Curry with Chicken

-• Easy one-pot meal that is easily adaptable to different diets.
+• It’s an easy one-pot meal that is easily adaptable to different diets.

-• Quick and creative entree using pre-made curry powder.
+• It’s a quick and creative entree using pre-made curry powder.

-• Rich in authentic flavor and tastes as good astake out!
+• Rich in authentic flavor, it tastes as good as takeout!

 Let’s take a look at how to make massaman curry.